The Phase I Proposal Roadmap

 discusses policies and procedures for submitting a Phase I proposal for HST

 observing or Archival Research.
-It also provides a summary of the proposal process from proposal submission to execution of the observations.
+It also provides a summary of the proposal process from proposal submission to the execution of observations.
 The Call for Proposals

 Instrument handbooks, the primary source of information for HST